-Once the format is selected, you need to add the content to your advert (the images/ video and text) .
-This part is incredibly important to making your advert stand out in within Facebook’s or Instagram’s feeds.
-If your ad is going to be a success, you want your image and text to be enticing enough to make people want to on it.
+Once the format is selected, you need to add the content to your advert (the images/video and text).
+This part is incredibly important to make your advert stand out in Facebook’s or Instagram’s feeds.
+If your ad is going to be a success, you want your image and text to be enticing enough to make people want to click on it.

 Step 6: Choose your ad placements

-Advert placement defines where your advert is shown and with Facebook Ads, you’re able to choose which locations your advert will appear in.
+Advert placement defines where your advert is shown.
+With Facebook Ads, you’re able to choose which locations your advert will appear in.
 Adverts may appear in Facebook’s mobile News Feed, desktop News Feed and right column.
 You may also create ads to appear on Instagram.

 The picture below is how your ad would look on a desktop screen.

 Now, your advert should be ready to go.
 To submit your ad, click the ‘Place Order’ button at the bottom right-hand corner of the page.
 Once your ad is submitted, it’ll be reviewed by Facebook before it’s put live (you’ll receive a confirmation email from Facebook once the ad is live).